Selling shares and other assets

 If, instead, the assets were sold separately it is possible that they could be treated as separate assets.

-What if I sell personal belongings with a limited lifespan?
+Personal belongings with a limited lifespan

-If the asset is qualifies as ‘plant and machinery’ then it will be deemed to have a predictable life of less than 50 years – even if it lasts longer or is already more than 50 years old.
-For example, antique clocks and watches are considered by HMRC to be ‘machinery’ and are therefore exempt from CGT when sold.
+If the asset qualifies as ‘plant and machinery’ then it will be deemed to have a predictable life of less than 50 years – even if it lasts longer or is already more than 50 years old.
+For example, classic cars, antique clocks and watches are considered by HMRC to be ‘machinery’ and are therefore exempt from CGT when sold.